Grigoris Kastanos: Club career

 Kastanos was an Enosis Neon Paralimni youth player.
 In January 2014 he joined the Juventus academy.

 On 25 November 2015, he scored both of the team's goals in a 2–1 win against Manchester City in the UEFA Youth League group stage.

 On 20 January 2017, Kastanos joined Pescara on loan until the end of season.

+On 23 June 2017, Kastanos joined Belgian Pro League side Zulte Waregem on a one-year loan.

 On 13 April 2019, Kastanos made his Juventus debut in a 2–1 away loss against S.P.A.L. in Serie A.

 On 22 August 2019, he returned to Pescara on another loan.

 On 12 September 2020, Kastanos joined Serie B side Frosinone on loan until 30 June 2021.

 On 14 August 2021, Kastanos joined Serie A side Salernitana on loan.
 On 2 August 2022, he returned to Salernitana on a permanent basis and signed a four-year contract with the club.

+On 30 July 2024, Kastanos joined Hellas Verona on loan with an option to buy and a conditional obligation to buy.

 International career

 In September 2013, Kastanos made three appearances for Cyprus at under-17 level.

 He made his debut for the Cyprus national football team on 28 March 2015, replacing captain Konstantinos Makridis for the final six minutes of a 5–0 defeat to Belgium at the King Baudouin Stadium in Brussels, in UEFA Euro 2016 qualifying.